Azarjoe/titannium/README.md

 - [ ] Grafana + Prometheus observability stack
 - [ ] Automated backups (Restic)
 - [ ] CD pipeline — automatic deployment on push

+## Technical decisions

+### Why Docker?

+All services run in containers rather than being installed directly on the host system for four reasons:

+- **Isolation** — each service runs in its own environment.
+A crash or compromise in one container does not affect the others.
+- **Portability** — the entire infrastructure is described in a `docker-compose.yaml` file.
+Rebuilding on a new machine is a single command.
+- **Reproducibility** — the environment is frozen and versioned.
+No dependency drift, no "works on my machine" issues.
+- **Simplified updates** — `docker compose pull && docker compose up -d` updates any service without touching the host system.
+Rolling back is as simple as pinning the previous image version.

+---

+### Why Tailscale over exposing SSH directly?

+Exposing an SSH port on the internet means constant brute force attempts and exposure to zero-day vulnerabilities in the SSH daemon.

+Tailscale creates an encrypted WireGuard tunnel between authorized devices.
+The SSH port is never exposed publicly — it simply does not exist from the internet's perspective.
+This reduces the attack surface to zero for remote access.

+> A closed port cannot be attacked.

+---

+### Why CrowdSec over Fail2ban?

+Fail2ban is reactive and local — it only learns from your own logs, after you have already been attacked.

+CrowdSec brings two things Fail2ban cannot:

+- **Community threat intelligence** — malicious IPs reported by thousands of servers worldwide are automatically blocked on your server, before they ever reach you.
+- **Decoupled architecture** — the detection agent and the bouncer are separate components.
+The agent detects threats regardless of how they will be blocked.
+Adding a new bouncer (iptables, Nginx, Cloudflare) requires no changes to the detection layer.
+This separation of concerns mirrors patterns used in production security infrastructure.

+---

+### Why Nginx Proxy Manager over raw Nginx?

+Configuring Nginx manually for multiple subdomains with SSL means writing server blocks by hand, installing Certbot, managing certificate renewal, and repeating the process for every new service.

+Nginx Proxy Manager handles SSL certificate generation and renewal (Let's Encrypt), HTTP to HTTPS redirection, and proxy host configuration through a UI — reducing operational overhead significantly.

+That said, NPM abstracts too much for complex production environments.
+In an enterprise context, direct Nginx or Traefik configuration would give finer control over headers, routing rules and rate limiting.
+NPM is the right tool for this scale.